lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   impactful as this speed up occurs only once in the lifetime of the memory region.

+* Finally, TLB misses are less expensive as there is 1 less level of page tables to traverse since huge pages terminate at the PMD level.

 ### Page Tables

 * When a page table entry at the PUD or PMD level has the `_PAGE_PSE` flag set